-This document is the draft Allocation of Unidentified Gas (AUG) Statement for the Gas Year 1st October 2021 to 30th September 2022.
-Its purpose is to provide the draft Weighting Factors in the AUG Table for this Gas Year and to set out in detail how we determined these, so that they can be consulted upon.
+This document is the proposed final Allocation of Unidentified Gas (AUG) Statement for the Gas Year 2021-2022.
+It provides the proposed final Weighting Factors in the AUG Table for this Gas Year and sets out in detail how we determined these, so that they can be approved by the UNC Committee.

-Following this consultation, we will publish the final AUG Statement, along with the final Weighting Factors, for approval by the UNC Committee.
-The final Weighting Factors will then be used in Settlement for the Gas Year commencing on 1st October 2021.
+Subject to this approval, the proposed final Weighting Factors will be used in Settlement for the Gas Year commencing on 1st October 2021.